Alexwcjung/Fall2024/assing01.md

 ✨**Answer the following questions**
 1. Who do you think is the main character?
-2. What do you know about the main character?
+2. What do you know about him/her?

 ## 🍀 Listening Activity
 + Click on the Classroom page.